 -Emerald W.A.V.E.
 (Wildcat Artistic Visual Ensemble)- performs as part of the Marching Band in the Fall Semester, and then an individual Winterguard in the Spring Semester

 *What Classes should I take?

 All Band Students should register for Band I-IV (zero Period) while Guard Members should register for Eurhythmics I-IV.
 Percussion students will be placed in our percussion class (Music Ensemble) if their academic schedule allows for it.
-It is recommended that if you are new to high school band, you should register for Music Techniques in addition to Band I as this is a class that is designed to bridge the gap between Middle School and High School Band.
+It is recommended that if you are new to high school band, you should register for Instrumental Techniques in addition to Band I as this is a class that is designed to bridge the gap between Middle School and High School Band.
 Students interested in the Jazz Band must sign-up for Jazz Ensemble.